-The ad hoc committee is appointed in confidence by the Vice Provost for Academic Personnel after consultation with the Committee on Academic Personnel.
+The ad hoc committee is appointed in confidence by the VPAP after consultation with CAP.
 It usually consists of three or four faculty members, typically from cognate departments or disciplines and one from the candidate's department or discipline.
 Though the membership is usually drawn from UCR faculty, special situations and circumstances may call for the appointment of one or more persons from other campuses.

-The role of the committee is to provide an assessment independent of that of the home department while remaining cognizant of that unit's perspective through the contributions of the departmental member.
+The role of the committee is to provide an assessment independent of that of the home department while remaining cognizant of that unit's perspective through the contributions of the non-voting departmental member.
 The latter is expected, however, to recognize also the perspectives and standards presented by the other members and to play the role of interpretive resource person rather than that of departmental advocate.

-The intent for such a body is to provide an in-depth assessment of the research, to allow for cross-disciplinary assessments, to maintain campus standards of academic and professional excellence, and to provide a check or balance against bias, whether positive or negative, on the part of the home department.
+The intent for such a body is to provide an in-depth assessment of the research, to allow for crossdisciplinary assessments, to maintain campus standards of academic and professional excellence, and to provide a check or balance against bias, whether positive or negative, on the part of the home department.